Stop fake Service Dogs!

 Fake service dogs are showing up in restaurants, grocery stores, amusement parks, doctors offices and just about every other place that pets are NOT allowed.
 This is not only criminal, but it is a major health and safety hazard.
 The ADA allows for professionally trained dogs (and some other animals) that perform a service to their disabled handler to be allowed in these places.
 These dogs have undergone hundreds of hours of extensive training to not only assist their handler but to also be safe and well behaved in public places and they often cost over $20,000.
-Emotional support dogs and therapy dogs are NOT covered under these laws and should NOT be.
+Emotional support dogs and therapy dogs are NOT covered under these laws and should NOT be unless they have specific training to assist their handlers and can behave like other Service Dogs.
 They often have little to no training and are often aggressive to other people and real Service Dogs.
 Their owners are taking breaking the law and taking advantage of a law that doesn't apply to them and making it much harder for those with real disabilities.
+IF emotional support dogs get the training they should be allowed under the ADA easily.

 It's suggested you do a YouTube search for "fake service dogs" to witness this prevalent and very real problem.
 You can also find thousands of website hits for this same search.
 These fake service dogs are well known to defecate and/or urinate in doctors' offices, restaurants, and grocery stores, as well as bark, snap at and be aggressive towards other dogs and people everywhere.
 Right now these criminals simply lie and say "it's my service dog" and they usually threaten to sue if asked to remove the dog from the premises.
 When confronted by real handlers with real Service Dogs they are very often verbally abused and even threatened.
 Conversely, real Service Dogs and their handlers are often asked to leave places they have a legal and legitimate right to be in with their dogs.
 Let's make it simple for all.